synw/django-alapage/README.md

 		    'zongo',
 		)

-- Optionnal: add `"jssor",` to INSTALLLED_APPS if you plan to use the slideshows
+- Optionnal: add `"jssor",` to INSTALLED_APPS if you plan to use the slideshows
-- Optionnal: add `"zongo",` to INSTALLLED_APPS if you plan to use the presentations
+- Optionnal: add `"zongo",` to INSTALLED_APPS if you plan to use the presentations

 Warning: if you change these optional settings afterwards you will need to run the migrations again.